Bilqees Kaur: Main cast

 Born Balwant Kaur, Bilqees is a converted Muslim who is shown to follow the religion but goes to the Gurudwara once a week to pray for her late parents.
 She is shown to be a controlling and oppressing mother and seems to have traditional views.
 However, in the end, it is revealed that she is overprotective, as she wants her children to do well.
 Bilqees's actions are driven by her guilt for eloping with Iqbal and hurting her family.
-Ironically, in trying to keep her new family close and subdued, she manages to drive them away.
+Ironically, in trying to keep her new family close and subdued, she has been driving them away.